 Maasai Mara National Reserve

 The Mara River, which runs through the reserve and drains into Lake Victoria, is also featured in the film.
-On the banks of this river, the iconic shampoo scene took place.
+You’ll recognize the banks of this river as the filming location of the iconic shampoo scene.

 The Ngong Hills